-Christian terrorist who mowed down Muslim family was laughing as he got out of blood covered truck
+Christian terrorist who mowed down Muslim family ‘was laughing’ as he got out of blood covered truck

+Killer is said to have told taxi driver to film his arrest

-The Christian terrorist who mowed down a Muslim family was laughing as he got out of his blood covered truck, according to a witness.
+The alleged Christianterrorist who mowed down a Muslim family was laughing as he got out of his blood covered truck, according to a witness.

-Four members of an immigrant family were left dead and one hospitalised after Nathaniel Veltman, 20, allegedly crashed his vehicle into them deliberately as they took a walk.
+Four members of a Canadian immigrant family were left dead and one hospitalised after Nathaniel Veltman, 20, allegedly crashed his vehicle into them deliberately as they took a walk.

 A taxi driver was taking a coffee break when the suspect pulled up in his black truck and told him to call the police as he had just killed someone, Yellow Taxi London president Hassan Savehilaghi told The Free Press on the driver’s behalf.